King Street Wharf

-King Street Wharf is a mixed-use tourism, commercial, residential, retail and maritime development on the eastern shore of Darling Harbour, an inlet of Sydney Harbour, Australia.
+King Street Wharf is a mixed-use tourism, commercial, residential, retail and maritime development on the eastern shore of Darling Harbour, an inlet of Sydney Harbour, New South Wales, Australia.
 Located on the western side of the city's central business district, the complex served as a maritime industrial area in the early and mid 20th century.
 It was redeveloped as part of extensive urban renewal projects around Sydney Harbour in the 1980s and 90s.
 The complex is host to a cluster of nine wharves, with the first two wharves currently in use by private ferry operator Captain Cook Cruises and a third decommissioned by Sydney Ferries.

 Description

 King Street Wharf is adjacent to the Darling Harbour tourist precinct, and on the western edge of the Sydney central business district.

 The residential towers occupy the area bounded by King Street to the south, Shelley Street to the east, Erskine Street to the north and Lime Street to the west, including: